abukowski21/sami2py/CONTRIBUTING.md

 1. Include an example for use
 2. Add a note to ``CHANGELOG.md`` about the changes
-3. Ensure that all checks passed (current checks include Travis-CI and Coveralls) [1]_
+3. Ensure that all checks passed (current checks include Travis-CI and Coveralls).
+[1]

-..
-[1] If you don't have all the necessary Python versions available locally or
+[1]: If you don't have all the necessary Python versions available locally or
           have trouble building all the testing environments, you can rely on Travis to run the tests for each change you add in the pull request.
           Because testing here will delay tests by other developers, please ensure that the code passes all tests on your local system first.